 Research Comps Before You Buy

 Some resellers focus on retail arbitrage and source their clothing from discount stores like Ross and Nordstrom Rack.
+Others look for pallets returns uk and buy a bulk order of returned goods which they refurbish and resell for profit.
 However, I’ve found that the best place to source items is usually thrift stores.
 Their price points are usually lower than stores like TJ Maxx, which means more profit in your pocket.

 Before you buy an item of clothing at the thrift store though, you should always research the comps.
 Certain pieces may not be worth as much as you think.
 For example, I found a Marc Jacobs coat at a thrift store for $10 that originally retailed for at least $300.